oveleon/product-installer/README.md

 <br/><br/>

-With the Product Installer, you maintain full control over the installation and setup of products.
-The Product Installer automates the entire installation process, providing all the necessary resources while executing precise steps for the seamless configuration of your products.
-Additionally, it effectively assists you in product licensing and management, offering you a high level of flexibility and control.
+With the Product Installer you keep full control over the installation and setup of products in your Contao project.
+The Product Installer automates the entire installation process by providing all necessary resources and performing precise steps for the seamless configuration of your products.
+Furthermore, it effectively supports you in product licensing and management and offers you a high degree of flexibility and control.
 <br><br>

 ### Overview